inkstitch/inkstitch/collections/_docs/en/002-004-satin-tools.md

 2. Run `Extensions > Ink/Stitch > English > Satin Tools > Auto-Route Satin Columns...`
 3. Enable desired options and click apply

 **Tip:** By default, it will choose the left-most extreme as the starting point and the right-most extreme as the ending point (even if these occur partway through a satin such as the left edge of a letter "o").
-You can override this by attaching the **"Auto-route satin stitch starting/ending position" commands**.
+You can override this by attaching the ["Auto-route satin stitch starting/ending position" commands](/docs/commands/).
 {: .notice--info }

 ### Options